 SMS notices require the administrator to know their voters' cell phone numbers.
 To set up SMS notices:

-In the "Notice" stage, select "SMS notices" and any other notice type you want to use for your election.
+On the Notice Page, select "SMS notices" and any other notice type you want to use for your election.

-Select the default country code for the voters' cell phone numbers.
-If you have voters living in different countries, then select the country where the majority of the voters live.
+Select the default country code for your voter's cell phone numbers.
+If you have voters living in different countries, select the country where the majority of the voters live.

-Be sure to add in your voter's complete number with country/area code in case they have a number outside of your selected country code
+Be sure to add in your voter's complete number with country and area code in case they have a number outside of your selected default country.

 Notes About SMS Notices

 SMS notices are treated the same as email notices in ElectionBuddy.
-If there is a typo in a voter's cell phone number, then ElectionBuddy will notify you about the error on the "Voter List and Status" page when the election is running.
+If there is an error in a voter's cell phone number, then ElectionBuddy will notify you about the error on the "Voter List and Status" page when the election is running.
 SMS reminders can be sent to voters who are using SMS notices.

 SMS notices are constrained by size.
 Please only use ASCII (A-Z, 1-9, etc.) characters, and not other unicode characters, as these characters are larger than your standard ASCII characters.
-They may cause your message to be too large, and that may compromise whether your notices will be sent.
+They may cause your message to be too large, and impact deliverability.